Vincent Parker: Royal flush, Bag and Rex

 Parker, Dickinson, Harrison, Barton and O'Hara, had a weekly poker night.
 One night, Dick Howe joined in.
 Here, Howe, eyeballed the card sharping....
 Howe explained that after fifteen minutes of play the game warmed up.
 At this epoch, Parker nudged Howe.
 Parker had decided to prank Bag and Rex...

 Dickinson received a good poker hand.
 A hand that statistically occurs one in four-thousand times...
 Hence, Parker dealt the fours to Dickinson.
 Rex Harrison was dealt a hand with a good chance, a hand worth bluffing with.
 He had a full house.
 Dick Howe asked for two more cards.
 In turn, he received a knave, then a ten of hearts.
 O'Hara and Barton dropped out.
 The whole mess watched on.
 The stakes and bluffs grew out of proportion.
 The pot soon reached two thousand Lagermarken.

 The tension grew.
 Dickinson stressed to Harrison 'he should pack it in... ...and stop the bluffing... as his hand is a power house...'.
 He ignored Dick Howe.
 Dick Howe sat by, with a poker face, not making a scene.
 Howe let Dickinson and Harrison inflate the prize.
 Under pressure, Harrison dropped out.
 This prompted Dickinson.

 With immediate effect, Dickinson settled with Howe to show their hands.
 Dickinson assumed he had won the jackpot.
 Dickinson motioned to pick up his winnings.
 To Dickinson's disbelief though, Howe's hand was a one in six-hundred-thousand chance — a royal flush.
 The rare Royal Flush caused excitement in the mess quarters.
 Howe and Parker had internalised laughter.
 Dickinson and Harrison were devastated — and skint...
 Howe and Parker were solemn for the two lads.
 They commiserated them.

 Later, Howe and Parker handed back the winnings.

 This card sharping impressed Howe.
-He could not figure out this type of shuffling and sorcery.
+He could not figure out this type of shuffling.

 Bridge game and Bader

-His comrade Bader tried to compete.
+His comrade Douglas Bader tried to compete.
 Champ recalled Bader and Guy German taking on Parker and Mike Wittet at a game of bridge.
 Bader hated struggling.
 He was tense, he developed an irritation.
 Perceptive; Champ noted a suspicious wink and a smirk at Wittet from Parker...
 After that Parker dealt Bader a good Bridge hand.
 Bader eased and smiled.
 Champ suspected Parker regulated Bader's emotion.
 Champ could not fathom out if Parker was taking the piss, or being sympathetic.
 Both actions had an edge when dealing with the Wing Commander Bader.
 Bader was not the type to accept light hearted mickey taking.
 Bader also did not appreciate a sympathetic favour.
 He suspected if Bader had seen the wink he'd have ignored Parker for life.

-Parker played a role in almost every escape attempt in Colditz.